guidemetothemoon/kristhecodingunicorn/content/english/post/k8s_ado_envs_2.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
-title = "Continuous Delivery to AKS with Azure DevOps Environments - Part 2" date = "2022-05-23"
+title: "Continuous Delivery to AKS with Azure DevOps Environments - Part 2"
+date: "2022-05-23"
-description = "Second part of this blog post series focuses on hands-on deployment to AKS with Azure DevOps Environments as well as automating migration of resources between environments." draft = false tags = [
+description: "Second part of this blog post series focuses on hands-on deployment to AKS with Azure DevOps Environments as well as automating migration of resources between environments."
+draft: false
+tags: [
     "azure-devops",
     "kubernetes",
     "aks",
     "k8s",
     "azure"
 ]
-slug = "cd-to-aks-with-azure-devops-environments-part-two"
+slug: "cd-to-aks-with-azure-devops-environments-part-two"
-aliases = ["k8s_ado_envs-2"]
+aliases: ["k8s_ado_envs-2"]
-+++

-{{< table_of_contents >}}
+---

 Welcome to Part 2 of blog post series on Continuous Delivery to Azure Kubernetes Service with Azure DevOps Environments!
 In Part 1 we looked into what Azure DevOps Environments are, what benefits they provide and how I would recommend to create ADO environments and resources based on my own experience.
 If you haven\'t read Part 1, you can check it out here: [Continuous Delivery to AKS With Azure DevOps Environments - Part 1](https://kristhecodingunicorn.com/post/cd-to-aks-with-azure-devops-environments-part-one).